-Enter the network location or click Change to browse to a location.
-Click Install to create a server image of [ProductName] at the specified network location or click Cancel to exit the wizard.
-Network location: Button C h ange 🔮
+Enter the network location or click Change to brows a server image of [ProductName] at the specified ne the wizard. e to a location. etwork location o Click Install to create or click Cancel to exit

+Network location:

+Button C h ange 🖤